'Get a shot and have a beer': President Biden to Americans | Health

 He said 52 per cent of adults were now fully vaccinated, including 75 per cent of all seniors.
 Twenty-eight states and the District of Columbia have achieved 50 per cent of adults being fully vaccinated in their jurisdictions.

 Biden said his administration will continue encouraging people to get vaccinated with incentives and fun rewards.
-The NBA, the NHL, NASCAR — NASCAR tracks — they’re offering vaccine — vaccines outside playoff games and at races.
+The National Basketball Association (NBA), the National Hockey League (NHL) and the National Association for Stock Car Auto Racing (NASCAR) are offering vaccines outside playoff games and at races.
 Major League Baseball will be offering free tickets to people who get vaccinated at the ballpark, he said.

 ''And to top it off, Anheuser-Busch announced that beer is on them on July the 4th.
 That’s right, get a shot and have a beer.
 Free beer for everyone 21 years or over to celebrate the independence from the virus,'' the teetotaler president said.